redblockdev/RedBlock/README.md

 (Read HowtoBuild.md to build the new hardfork. )

-BSHA3
+REDB
 =====================================

 https://bsha3.com

 [View Releases](https://github.com/bsha3/bsha3/releases)

-What is BSHA3?
+What is REDB?
 ---------------

-BSHA3 is an experimental blockchain based on Bitcoin.
+REDB is an experimental blockchain based on Bitcoin.
 Almost all instances of SHA256, a prominent algorithm throughout Bitcoin, are replaced with SHA3-256.

 Its roadmap is to have extreme parity with Bitcoin and Bitcoin Core, with upstream merges accounting for the bulk of its future changes.
 The issue tracker may be used for discussion and review of upcoming Bitcoin Core pull requests, as well as code issues.